ggcarrots/django-carrots/source/python_quickstart.rst

     >>> 5 / 2
     2.5

-Please pay special attention to writing decimals: use a period, not a comma.
+Please pay special attention when writing decimals: use a period, not a comma.
 Commas will be used to define :ref:`tuple <bmi-tuples>` but more on that later.